arg0n3x/brave-browser-installer/README.md

 **NOTE**: The script is still in beta, so it may have bugs.
 Also, keep in mind that on Debian, there can sometimes be issues with the GPG key when updating repositories.

+### References

+This is the official page for Brave browser documentation and installation. [https://brave.com/linux/](https://brave.com/linux/)

 ---